The Crowded Day: Reception

-According to British Film Institute (BFI) fiction film curator Vic Pratt, critics were generally "impressed" with the film, especially with Guillermin's direction, although some "smirked" at the film's handling of the unwed pregnancy and suicide storyline.
+According to British Film Institute (BFI) fiction film curator Vic Pratt, critics were generally "impressed" with the film, especially with John Guillermin's direction, although some "smirked" at the film's handling of the unwed pregnancy and suicide storyline.
 However, both Odeon and ABC refused to book it as a first feature due to conflicts with Arthur Dent.
-In November 1954 it was partially released at a small number of Odeons, but lacking a full circuit release, was unable to recoup its costs.
+In November 1954, it was partially released at a small number of Odeons, but lacking a full circuit release, was unable to recoup its costs.

-Monthly Film Bulletin called it "the usual concoction of confected stories."
+The Monthly Film Bulletin called it "the usual concoction of confected stories."

+Picturegoer wrote: "John Gregson is first-rate as Joan Rice's hapless boy friend.
+In its photography, acting and sure touch of comedy, this film is admirable.
+It's on Trouble in Store lines, but there's no trouble in getting laughs here."

+Picture Show wrote: "First class film of the trials and tribulations behind the scenes of a big store one day during the Christmas rush.
+John Gregson and Josephine Griffin give excellent performances and the acting from the rest of the cast is smooth and polished.
+Briskly directed with Christmas atmosphere, this film should be very popular."

-Sight and Sound thought the film produced "evidence of" Guillermin's "gift (at least during the pre-1965 British years of his career) for bringing fluidly expressive technique to bear on seemingly workaday genre material...
+Sight and Sound thought the film produced "evidence of Guillermin's gift (at least during the pre-1965 British years of his career) for bringing fluidly expressive technique to bear on seemingly workaday genre material...
 Talbot Rothwell's script combines light romantic comedy and engaged social comment (especially sympathetic towards a single sales assistant whose unwanted pregnancy means inevitable redundancy) with a finesse and potency missing from his subsequent Carry On assignments.
 Guillermin nimbly picks his way through the shifts in tone, while a quality cast... proves impeccable throughout.
 Beneath the seemingly cosy veneer there's a grown-up drama here about real people and stalled expectations in a country slowly emerging from austerity, and it certainly makes good on Adelphi's ambitions to match the output from Ealing or Rank in quality terms."

-Filmink called it "a decent “three girls” movie... it juggles a number of plots with skill, one of the storylines in particular being particularly dark: Josephine Griffin plays a single girl who gets pregnant, is called a slut, and is almost raped; when her boss discovers she’s in the family way, he tells her that she’ll have to go away and gives her a home where she can have the baby and says she can have her job back after she’s given up her child for adoption."
+FilmInk called it "a decent "three girls" movie... it juggles a number of plots with skill, one of the storylines in particular being particularly dark: Josephine Griffin plays a single girl who gets pregnant, is called a slut, and is almost raped; when her boss discovers she's in the family way, he tells her that she'll have to go away and gives her a home where she can have the baby and says she can have her job back after she's given up her child for adoption."

-DVD release
+Home media

 In February 2011, BFI Video released The Crowded Day on DVD and Blu-ray, along with the Guillermin-directed film Song of Paris, as "Adelphi Collection Vol. 3".